2024/5

 x

-YCFC Academy (To Start)
+YCFC Academy (WIP)

 City's National League status means that the Under 18 side are exempt from 2 rounds (Preliminary and 1st Qualifying) of the FA Youth Cup.
 They'll join the competition in early October.

-City's academy players and their profiles.
+City's 2024/5 academy players' profiles.

 Beyond the Under 19 / 18 side, City run a whole series of age group teams.